-Plastic, glass or ceramics allow radio waves to pass through, while metal reflects them away.
+Plastic, glass, or ceramics allow radio waves to pass through, while metal reflects them away.
 That’s why metal containers don’t considerably heat up in microwave ovens.

 You can’t heat oils in a microwave

 Oil molecules lack the polarity to be heated with radio waves.
-Same goes true for frozen butter.
+The same goes true for frozen butter.
 Butter mainly contains oils and if frozen, the amount of water present is in the form of ice – which locks up the water molecules in crystal form, making it difficult for a microwave to perform oscillation.

 Check out: OTG vs Microwave Ovens

 Technically, the microwave doesn’t make use of radiation, rather it uses radio waves and turns them into heating energy.
 The photons in the microwave are much lesser in intensity than visible light.
 So there is no question of unsafe electromagnetic rays getting emitted from microwave ovens.

 The microwave cooks inside out